 More places to stop by include Le Gros Horloge (the fat clock) and St. Maclou’s Catholic Church (which is gorgeous).
 You’ll recognise the area surrounding it as a lot of photos from Rouen feature this area.
 However Rouen’s quite big and definitely deserves a good few hours to explore.

 Rouen is also a very artistic city.
-Their museum of fine arts is fantastic, and they have smaller museums displaying ancient art and ironworks.
+Their museum of fine arts is a good visit, and they have smaller museums displaying ancient art and ironworks.
 Their courthouse and town hall are absolutely gorgeous, as well, but the unity of architecture that brings Rouen together is what makes it really beautiful.
+There are remnants of the city’s past here and there which adds a nice touch of spontaneity.
 The city itself is a work of art, not just a city with a work of art.

-I’ve been to Rouen several times and if it were more vegetarian-friendly, I’d definitely consider setting down roots there.
-Though it’s certainly fascinating for history lovers, it’s still a beautiful and enjoyable place for those who aren’t particularly interested in history.
-I’d definitely recommend going, even on a first-time trip to France.
+Though Rouen is certainly fascinating for history lovers, it’s still a beautiful and enjoyable place for those who aren’t particularly interested in history.
+You can definitely spend a few days there but can see a lot in a single day, too.
+I’d definitely recommend going to explore this beautiful city, even on a first-time trip to France.